 Michael works as a Fellow for INNOQ in Germany.
 He has over 15 years of practical consulting experience in software development and architecture.
 His main areas of interest are currently Domain-driven Design, Microservices and in general Software Architectures.
-Michael is the author of the Leanpub book "Hands-on Domain-driven Design - by example" (Leanpub) and a regular speaker at national & international conferences and meetups.
+Michael is a regular speaker at national and international conferences.

 Larysa Visengeriyeva, Michael Plöd